minji0801/TimeCalculator/README.md

 > - Support Spanish, French and German

 ### v1.3.1 (2022.2.3)
-> - Time calculation error correction (correction of the error in which the first operand is initialized when the operation continues after the previous calculation result)
+> - Hours calculation error correction (correction of the error in which the first operand is initialized when the operation continues after the previous calculation result)
 > - Apply SwiftLint

 ### v1.3.2 (2022.2.9)